xinzhouhe/power-outage-analysis/README.md

 While there are many columns in the dataset, we aim to primarily focus on the columns that would align with our research interest regarding the question of how do socio-economic factors and historical reliability metrics influence the resilience of power systems in different regions, and can we predict areas with high risk of prolonged outages?

+We initially planned to investigate the correlation between the scio-econmic factors and the duration of the power outage, it was estimated that the region with weaker economies, or with a lower economical contribution by the utility sector may have experienced the longer power outage duration.
+However, we have investigated the columns related to the socio-economical factors such as the real GSP, the GSP contributed by the utility sector.

 ## Data Cleaning and Exploratory Data Analysis
+We will start the data analysis by investigating the trend of the number of outages has occured over years,
 <iframe
   src="assets/outage_util_state_average.html"
   width="800"